finanalyst/raku-pod-from-cache/README.md

 ## Ignore Files
 It is possible to place a file `.ignore-cache` in the directory specified by `:doc-source` (by default `docs`).
+An ignore list can be provided via `:ignore` when the object is instantiated.

 Each line should be the name of a file (and the path relative to the `:doc-source` directory) that is to be ignored.